impleri/sow/readme.md

         $ sow d 2012-12-01   // 01 Dec 2012
         $ sow day 11/11/2011 // 11 Nov 2011
         $ sow d 7.11.2013    // 11 July 2013
+        $ sow day yesterday
+        # sow d "last Tuesday"

 * week [w]

     Provides a summary of all entries within a set week.
-The default date is today.
 The result will be for the week in which the provided date exists.

     Parameters: [date]

+        $ sow week            // This week's entries
+        $ sow w 2012-12-01    // Week of 01 Dec 2012

 * range